Coordinate system and node transformation properties

 (480, 320) (refer to the scale on the background of the Scene panel), the position of its child node

 (340, 0).
 You can see that the position of the child node migrated based on the parent node's anchor.

 The default value of the Position property is

 (0, 0) which means that the newly added node will always show up at the parent node's coordinate origin position.
 The default position of nodes in Cocos Creator is

 (0, 0) and the default anchor is set as

 (0.5, 0.5).
 Nodes under this setting will be located at the center position of the parent node by default so that all the contents can be taken in when making UI or combining a player's character.

-In the scene editor, you can always use move transform tools to change a node`s position.
+In the Scene panel, you can always use move transform tools to change a node's position.

-The node hierarchical relationship in the image above is the same as in the previous image only with the Rotation attribute of
+The node hierarchical relationship in the image above is the same as in the previous image only with the Rotation property of

 30 degrees.
 As well as